liammclennan/withouttheloop/contents/articles/2013-05-08-functional-gol-pt2-haskell/index.md

 }
 </style>

+> DISCLAIMER: I don't know Haskell at all.
+I know the code in this article is not idiomatic and I look forward to receiving constructive criticism.

 In [part 1 of this series](../2013-05-06-functional-game-of-life/) I began to implement the game of life cellular automaton in C# using the functional programming style (at least as I know it).
 Part 1 defined the data model and implemented a function to render the state of the system to HTML.

 For this part 2 of the series I port my C# solution to Haskell.